shannonlabumn/shannonlabumn.github.io/currentmembers.md

 </figure>

 We rely on a team of undergraduates for plant care, phenotyping, and lab maintenance as well hosting undergraduate researchers for internships, honors thesis research, UROPs, and the SOAR REEU program.
-Unfortunately, University HR tells us we aren't able to provide information on individuals, we assure you they're great.<\p>
+Unfortunately, University HR tells us we aren't able to provide information on individuals, we assure you they're great.</p>